Post updated on September 4, 2019

 Everybody wants to know what they can expect from a hotel without additional charges.
 There’s nothing quite like settling in and figuring out you have to pay an extra $10/day just to flip on the TV before bedtime (yes, that has happened) or, worse, discovering there is no coffee pot as you try to peel your eyes open after waking up (yes, that has also happened).
 Here’s a rundown of the complimentary services offered by the Glorietta Bay Inn.

-Guests can log in to WIFI at no charge and it actually works very well!
-I had no connection issues for the duration of my stay.
+Guests can log in to WIFI at no charge and I had no connection issues for the duration of my stay.

 A simple, but satisfactory breakfast is available for each morning of your stay.
 The breakfast room is full of various pastries, fresh fruits, boiled eggs, pancakes, and a variety of cereals along with an oatmeal bar.
 Water, coffee, and a few different juices are also available.
 You can enjoy your breakfast in the music room or outside on the terrace with the ocean in the distance.